Growth could be within your grasp—if you can get the right financing.

 - There are risks associated with a securities based loan, including the potential for having to replenish or repay your loan if the value of the securities pledged as collateral drops.

-With the complexities businesses face in acquiring needed capital, it makes sense for business owners to consider all sources of financing before deciding where to apply and to review all the pros and cons before applying for any type of loan.
+With the complexities businesses face in acquiring needed capital, it makes sense for business owners to consider all sources of financing before deciding where to apply and to review all the pros and cons with a financial professional, such as a financial advisor, before applying for any type of loan.